 In order to receive a deadline extension you should contact me more than 24 hours before the deadline.
 If an assignment is turned in late without an extension but within 24 hours of the due date, your grade will decrease by 5 percentage points (a 95% would become a 90%).
 For every additional 24 hours after this it loses another 5%.

-If you miss a weekly quiz and have not contacted me ahead of time then you will receive 0 on it.
+If you miss a weekly quiz and have not contacted me ahead of time then you will receive o on it.
 There will be no exceptions to this.
-Remember, only 10 out of 13 will count for your final grade.

 Letter Grade Distribution